danielmurphy/shift_brite_animator/README.md

 ## Pull Requests
 I'd love pull requests, especially with new / improved animations and hitting me with some C++ knowledge.

+## Shoutouts
+Some of the code in the ShiftBriteShield class came from the examples on Macetech's site. http://macetech.com/blog/node/54